synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

     getEdges(): Edge[];
     getMetadata(): Metadata;
     getNodes(): Node_2[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen onChange(callback: ({ nodes, edges, metadata }: ModelChanges) => void): void;
+    onChange(callback: ({ nodes, edges, metadata }: ModelChanges) => void): void;
     redo(): void;
     toJSON(): string;
     undo(): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen unregisterOnChange(callback: ({ nodes, edges, metadata }: ModelChanges) => void): void;
+    unregisterOnChange(callback: ({ nodes, edges, metadata }: ModelChanges) => void): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateEdges(edges: Edge[]): void;
+    updateEdges(edges: Edge[]): void;
     // (undocumented)
     updateEdges(edgesFn: (edges: Edge[]) => Edge[]): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateMetadata(metadata: Metadata): void;
+    updateMetadata(metadata: Metadata): void;
     // (undocumented)
     updateMetadata(metadataFn: (metadata: Metadata) => Metadata): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateNodes(nodes: Node_2[]): void;
+    updateNodes(nodes: Node_2[]): void;
     // (undocumented)
     updateNodes(nodesFn: (nodes: Node_2[]) => Node_2[]): void;